Book here

 9572.8 km²

-The care of MPAs is managed by the government of each country, and this strategy only works if the areas are well managed.
+Each country's government manages the care of MPAs, and this strategy only works if the areas are well managed.

-1. According to the Reef Health Index, 1% of the reef is in very good condition, 13% in good condition, 32% in fair condition, 37% in poor condition, and 17% in critical condition.
+1. According to the Reef Health Index, 1% of the reef is in very good condition, 13% is in good condition, 32% is in fair condition, 37% is in poor condition, and 17% is in critical condition.

 2. 47 MPAs cover 57% of the territorial sea, although only 3% is completely protected from fishing.